 To help get you into a routine, you might find it useful to meditate at the same time each day.
 You’ll probably have more chance of sticking with it too.
 Just like you make time in your schedule to go to the gym, doing the same with meditation can also be beneficial.
 Some people find it useful to do it first thing in a morning, and others prefer it last thing at night – just before going to bed.
 You could even do both if you wanted to.

 Meditation isn’t as scary as it might sound, it’s just a matter of finding something that suits you.
 And like with anything new, you need to have patience and stick with it.
-Also, to get the best experience I would recommend wearing earphones.
+Also, if you’re listening to music or a guided meditation, I would recommend wearing earphones to get the best experience.

 If you can think of any other tips or advice, please leave a comment below.